 The acquisition of Newport Bancorp, Inc. ("Newport") in September 2013 contributed to higher net income for the quarter and year ended December 31, 2014.
 Lower net income for the quarter and year ended December 31, 2013 was the result of costs totaling $410,000 and $2.6 million (pre-tax), respectively, associated with the acquisition of Newport.
 Excluding the aforementioned costs, the Company would have reported net income of $1.3 million, or $0.11 diluted earnings per share, and $1.2 million, or $0.11 diluted earnings per share, for the quarter and year ended December 31, 2013, respectively.(1)

-Net interest income increased $3.5 million for both the quarter and year ended December 31, 2013, to $10.1 million and $29.7 million, respectively, compared to the same periods in 2012.
-Net interest income increased due to an increase in the average balance of loans outstanding and a lower cost of funds versus the comparable periods in 2012.
+Net interest income decreased $86,000 to $10.0 million and increased $9.5 million to $39.3 million for the quarter and year ended December 31, 2014, respectively, compared to the same periods in 2013.
+Net interest income increased for the year due to an increase in the average balance of loans outstanding and a lower cost of funds, offset by an increase in the average balance of interest-bearing liabilities, versus the comparable periods in 2013.

 Non-GAAP Financial Measures